verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] Why is there a "D" in fridge but not in refrigerator?
 Frigidaire
 - [ ] As pico iyer once said "wherever you go becomes a part of you".
 That's why I'm 80% Mumbai.
 - [ ] You are a little soul carrying around a corpse.
+- [ ] The closest we've ever been to world peace